irismessage/twitchplays-retroarch/README.md

 - Scalable - can use a thread pool to execute multiple inputs simultaneously.
 - Customisable - change settings and commands in `config.toml`.
 - Bot commands - try `!help`
+- - WIP: automatically locate RetroArch's config file and use it to make config templates for this program

 ## Installation and Usage:
 ### Download as an exe